List of birds of Germany: Sylviid warblers and allies

 The family Sylviidae is a group of small insectivorous birds.
-As another common name (Old World warblers) implies, they mainly occur as breeding species in Europe, Asia, and, to a lesser extent, Africa.
-Most are of generally undistinguished appearance, but many have distinctive songs.
+They mainly occur in Europe, Asia and, to a lesser extent, Africa; the highest diversity is in the Mediterranean region.
+Most are generally grey-brown, but often with black or grey head patterns, and a white throat; some have a reddish breast and/or rufous wings.
+Many have distinctive songs.